 Tax rules on claiming relief for research and development (R&D) are being tightened.
 However, the reforms include exceptions designed to avoid penalising genuine innovation, especially by biotech companies.

-There will also be significant additions reflecting the growing importance of data processing and the role of clinical drug trials conducted outside the UK.
-Companies will still be able to claim tax relief on the costs of software sourced from overseas, as well as payments made for clinical trial volunteers in other countries.
+Significant additions will also reflect the growing importance of data processing and the role of clinical drug trials conducted outside the UK.
+Companies will still be able to claim tax relief on the costs of software sourced from overseas and payments made for clinical trial volunteers in other countries.
 In addition to this, from April 2023 onwards, companies will be able to include relevant data and cloud computing costs.

 Reassurance for Life Sciences sector